logicalmechanism/useful-funcs/README.md

   subdir: useful-funcs
 ```

-Then add in useful-funcs into your .cabal file for a build dependency.
+Then add in `useful-funcs` into your .cabal file as a build dependency.

 ```cabal
   ...
   exposed-modules: Contract

   build-depends:   useful-funcs
   ...
 ```

-Inside the contract, useful functions can be imported with
+Inside the contract, useful functions may be imported with the code below.

 ```hs
 import UsefulFuncs